dallin-christensen/react-img-markup/README.md

 yarn add react-img-markup
 ```
 <br></br>

+### Hook API
-*Note: `react-img-markup` supports a hooks API and a render-props model API.
+>*Note: `react-img-markup` supports a hooks API and a render-props model API.
 Scroll futher down the page if you're looking for the render-props documentation.

-### Hook API
 New to react-img-markup version 2, hooks api allow for a more easily controllable pattern that does not rely on component nesting.

+<br></br>
 Import `useImgMarkup` hook and `ImgMarkupCanvas` component from library:

 ```